Sacchan-VRC/SaccFlightAndVehicles/README.txt

 If the missile's target is within this angle, it will follow it.

 Rot Speed
-angle per second that the missile can turn while chasing it's target.
+Angle per second that the missile can turn while chasing it's target.

 BombController(new in 1.3)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------